CodesOfRishi/smartcd/README.md

 <details>
 <summary><strong><code>SMARTCD_PARENT_DIR_OPT</code></strong></summary>
-To use a different option name for searching & traversing to parent-directories, export <code>SMARTCD_PARENT_DIR_OPT</code> with your desired name for the option.
+To use a different option name for searching & traversing to parent-directories, export <code>SMARTCD_PARENT_DIR_OPT</code> with your desired option.
 This defaults to <code>..</code>.
 </details>

 <details>
 <summary><strong><code>SMARTCD_HIST_OPT</code></strong></summary>
-To use a different option name for searching & traversing to recently visited directories, export <code>SMARTCD_HIST_OPT</code> with your desired name for the option.
+To use a different option name for searching & traversing to recently visited directories, export <code>SMARTCD_HIST_OPT</code> with your desired option.
 This defaults to <code>--</code>.
 </details>

 <details>